- Purchase the complete Expat Arrivals Brussels Guide (PDF)

 Public transport in Brussels

-The comprehensive public transport system in Brussels can be a bit overwhelming at first.
-Almost all public transport within the city is run by state company STIB-MVIB.
-Tickets allow passengers to use a combination of the metro, trams or buses to get to their destination.
+The comprehensive public transport system in Brussels can initially be a bit overwhelming.
+Almost all public transport within the city is run by the state company STIB-MIVB.
+Tickets allow passengers to use a combination of the metro, trams or buses to reach their destination.

 Tickets can be bought online, at vending machines and kiosks in metro stations, as well as at shops around the city.
-It's possible to buy tickets onboard but these are more expensive.
+It's possible to purchase tickets onboard, but these are more expensive.
+For frequent commuters and tourists, Brussels offers the MOBIB card, a reusable smart card that allows unlimited travel within a certain period.
+It too can be used across the metro, trams, and buses.
+More information can be found on the STIB-MIVB MOBIB page.

 Buses

-Buses in Brussels are orange and silver in colour and are assigned a number and a colour on transport maps and signposts.
-Routes and timetables are on the STIB-MVIB website.
+Buses in Brussels are orange and silver in colour and are assigned a number and colour on transport maps and signposts.
+Routes and timetables are on the STIB-MIVB website.

 Metro

 The Brussels Metro is fairly simple, with only six overlapping lines.
-The metro service is reliable and journey times are fairly short, although some routes get crowded during rush hour.
-Most trains have a display and announcements in multiple languages, telling commuters the stop as well as giving a map of the line they are on.
+The service is reliable, and journey times are fairly short, although some routes can get crowded during rush hour.
+Most trains have a display and announcements in multiple languages, telling commuters the stop and giving a map of the line they are on.

 Trams